Decatur Heritage sweeps Section

 In Game 1, Tyler Founds and Nash Rippen both hit home runs in the bottom of the first inning that gave Decatur Heritage a lead it would not relinquish in the 11-1 win in six innings.

 In Game 2, the Eagles and Lions were tied 3-3 after four innings.
 Decatur Heritage scored five runs in the top of the sixth.
-Freshman Parker Sparkman doubled in two runs.
+Bryant Sparkman doubled in two runs.
 O’Brien’s home run brought in two more runs.

 Sparkman went a combined 6-for-6 at the plate with a double, four RBIs and four runs scored.
 He was also the winning pitcher in Game 2 after striking out nine in five innings while allowing two earned runs.